belablotski/APL/APL_LANGUAGE_REFERENCE.md

 ### Tools

 **Tools** are the fundamental "verbs" of APL.
-They represent the agent's capabilities.
-Tools can be low-level and specific, or high-level and abstract.
+They represent the agent's capabilities and are divided into two categories: Standard and Custom.

-*   **Low-Level Tools**: These map directly to a specific action.
+*   **Standard Tools**: These are built-in tools that map directly to a specific, concrete action.
+They are the basic building blocks of any APL program.
     *   `shell`: Execute a shell command.
     *   `read_file`: Read a file from disk.
     *   `write_file`: Write a file to disk.
     *   `git_clone`: Clone a Git repository.
     *   `log`: Print a message or variable to the console for debugging.

-*   **High-Level (Abstract) Tools**: These instruct the agent to perform a complex analysis or task that leverages its core reasoning (CPU).
-The agent determines the necessary sub-steps on its own.
+*   **Custom Tools**: These are high-level, abstract tools that direct the agent to perform a complex task requiring its own reasoning and planning.
+They are discovered by the runtime and can be of two kinds:
-    *   `run_apl`: Execute another APL program, passing inputs to it.
-    *   `analyze_repo`: Assess the quality standards of a codebase.
-    *   `analyze_pr_diff`: Evaluate the craftsmanship of a pull request.
-    *   `rank_items`: Sort a collection of items based on qualitative criteria.
+    *   **Agent-Native Tools**: These are complex tools provided by the APL runtime itself, where the execution logic is handled by the agent's core reasoning engine (e.g., `analyze_repo`, `analyze_pr_diff`, `rank_items`).
+    *   **APL-Defined Tools**: These are tools defined by users in `*.tool.apl` files.
+They encapsulate a reusable APL workflow, effectively creating a library of custom functions.
+(See Section 4: Custom Tools).

 ### State Management (`register`)